stan-dev/cmdstanpy/docsrc/common_config.rst

 - ``save_diagnostics``:  Whether or not to the CmdStan auxiliary output file.
   For the ``sample`` method, the diagnostics file contains sampler information for each draw together with the gradients on the unconstrained scale and log probabilities for all parameters in the model.

+- ``sig_figs``: Numerical precision used for output CSV and text files.
+Must be an integer between 1 and 18.
+If unspecified, the default precision for the system file I/O is used; the usual value is 6.

+- ``refresh``: Specifies the number of inference method iterations between progress messages.
+Default value is 100.
+Value ``refresh = 0`` suppresses output of iteration number messages.